Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 **Known Bug/issues:**

-en/decrypt function wont en/decrypt USB
+No current bug/issues found in the code

 **Disclaimer:**
 This tool is under active development.
 Some features may not be fully implemented or stable.
 Use with caution, and always test on non-critical drives first!

 ## Ideas or requests?

-send me a mesage/dicussion/request/... for some ideas to improve my tool!
+send me a mesage, dicussion, request,... for some ideas to improve my tool!